maiku1008/maiku1008.github.io/_posts/2019-09-22-zsh-jump-workon.md

 ## Jump

-[Jump](https://github.com/gsamokovarov/jump) is a shell integrations which uses fuzzy search to helps you move around your directory structure more easily.
+[Jump](https://github.com/gsamokovarov/jump) is a shell integration which uses fuzzy search to help you move around your directory structure more easily.
 It is a Go application that essentially records your keystrokes and your most used directories into its own database.
 Jump allows you to do stuff like this: